twdb/publications/ams_2013/smear.rst

 datasets have a highly irregular spatial distribution.
 For example, bathymetric data are often collected at high sample rates along a boat track, but there can be significantly large distances between each boat track.
-Another example is rain guage networks, where the location of the gauges is often determined by factors like funding and available cooperators.
+Another example is rain gauge networks, where the location of the gauges is often determined by factors like funding and available cooperators.
 In order to use these datasets in visualization products, simulation models or aggregations to larger spatial units, interpolation is often required to estimate the value of a measurement at